cristaloleg/interview-manifesto/README.md

 2. Implement a basic function (like `len`, `map`, `filter` so on)

 - You will be amazed how many developers cannnot make it.
-- Event with 3+ years of experience.
+- Even with 3+ years of experience.
 - Also a good question to switch to the editor and talk about it.

 3. Why do we need indexes in databases?